 - Balance against risk of hypoglycemia

-- Women with diabetes or women who hope to become pregnant should be screened before conception, during the first trimester, as needed during pregnancy and within the first year after giving birth.
+Women with diabetes who hope to become pregnant should be screened before they conceive a baby.
+During pregnancy they should be screened during the first trimester, as needed during pregnancy and within the first year after giving birth.

-3. Blood pressure and cholesterol are other factors that affect retinopathy – having high blood pressure or high cholesterol levels can make eye problems worse.
-If your doctor has given you any medications for blood pressure or cholesterol, be sure to take them as prescribed.
-The targets for people with diabetes are as follows:
+High blood pressure or high cholesterol levels can make eye problems worse because of the nerve damage that they cause.
+If your diabetes healthcare team has given you medications for blood pressure or cholesterol, be sure to take them as prescribed.
+The targets for people with diabetes are:

 How will I know if I have retinopathy?